NVIDIA/libcudacxx/docs/extended_api/asynchronous_operations_library/memcpy_async.md

 Asynchronously copies `size` bytes from the memory location pointed to by `source` to the memory location pointed to by `destination`.
 Both objects are reinterpreted as arrays of `unsigned char`.

+1. Binds the asynchronous copy completion to `barrier` and issues the copy in the current thread.
+2. Binds the asynchronous copy completion to `barrier` and cooperatively issues the copy across all threads in `group`.
+3. Binds the asynchronous copy completion to `pipeline` and issues the copy in the current thread
+4. Binds the asynchronous copy completion to `pipeline` and cooperatively issues the copy across all threads in `group`.

 `cuda::memcpy_async` have similar constraints to [`std::memcpy`](https://en.cppreference.com/w/cpp/string/byte/memcpy), namely:
 * If the objects overlap, the behavior is undefined.
 * If either `destination` or `source` is an invalid or null pointer, the behavior is undefined (even if `count` is zero).